dylan-isaac/pydanticai-api-template/README.md

 3. **Start Development**:
    - Inside the container, run `start` or press `Cmd+Shift+B` (macOS) / `Ctrl+Shift+B` (Windows/Linux) to start the server
    - Visit http://localhost:8000/docs to see API documentation
+   - For the MCP server, run `pydanticai-api-template run-mcp` and connect to http://localhost:3001

 ## Project Documentation